arvindkrishna87/STAT390_SP25_CMIL/ML/Jeffrey/README.md

 ### 2. Next Steps

 After confirming that the new slides improve the performance of the models of Melan and SOX10, I will try to implement different  methods that can increase the performance of the model for H&E. I found a specific ResNet50 based model that is specifically designed for H&E patches.
 I will try to implement this model and see if it can increase the performance of the model.
 I'll also try ensembling the 3 different patches together and see if it can increase the performance of the model.

+# Week 4

+## What I did this week

+1. Performed EDA on the new H&E patches to see why the model was not performing well after training on the new patches.
+Attempted to train a the same model on the new middle 60% of the H&E patches so see if I could increase the performance of the model by changing the training set.
+2. Attempted to train a new model on the new patches using a different architecture (DeiT) and see if it could increase the performance of the model.
+This was due to the fact that more complex models were perfroming better on the new patches, so I thought a more complex model would be better.

+## This week's progress summary

+### 1. EDA on the new H&E patches

+I visualized the distribution of image size for the new patches compared to the old patches.
+The new patches have much larger proportion patches that are on the smaller side and the larger side of the distribution.
+I also visualized the distribution of the number of patches and cases in the train, test, and validation sets.
+There were some class imbalances in the training and validation sets, so we had Harvey look into resampling methods to see if we could increase the performance of the model.
+### 2. Model perfromance on new subset of H&E patches

+I trained the same model on the new middle 60% of the H&E patches.
+The model was able to predict patches with a higher accuracy across all models.
+However, the model was not able to predict the patches with a good accuracy.
+During this comparison, I also noticed that more complex models were performing better on the new patches, so I thought a more complex model would be better.

+### 3. Attempted to train a new model on the new patches using a different architecture (DeiT)

+I trained a new model on the new patches using a different architecture (DeiT).
+The model was able to predict patches with a good accuracy.
+Additionally, I trained a CoAtNet model with the new patches, unfreezing all layers.
+The model looks promising, but I need to train it for a longer time as Colab disconnects after 12 hours.

+### 4. Next Steps

+I will continue to train the CoAtNet model on the new patches and see if it can increase the performance of the model.
+I will also try to implement different methods that can increase the performance of the model for H&E. I will also try to ensemble the 3 different patches together and see if it can increase the performance of the model.